vuk/cordova-plugin-notch/Readme.md

 ### Android

 Currently devices with Android P or newer are supported.
-For non supported devices, return value will be `false` even if they may have cutout.
+For non supported devices, return value will be `false` even if the screen may have cutout.

 ### iOS